Prospective Player FAQ

 We also take pride in providing the premier platform for collegiate talent from both major Division-I schools as well as smaller universities and HBCUs.

-The NFLPA Collegiate Bowl has 80 years of NFL scouting experience on its recruiting department staff and with that comes priceless relationships on college campuses.
+The NFLPA Collegiate Bowl has numerous years of NFL scouting experience on its recruiting department staff and with that comes priceless relationships on college campuses.

 The NFLPA Recruiting Department is broken down into four regions:

-- The Midwest Region is headed by Pete Russell, a former professional scout.
+- The West and Southwest Regions are headed by Pete Russell, a former pro scout.

 The scouts of the NFLPA Collegiate Bowl’s Recruiting Department are constantly on the road, evaluating players and building relationships.
 The Recruiting Department also has access to all collegiate game film through a professional provider.